|Overall Rating||Loved it!|

-The Capita Ultrafear is one of Capita’s Jib boards and its the kind of board that makes everything easier.
-Also if you want a board that’s very similar in ride check out the Scott Stevens Pro which is spec’d the same and with slightly different.
-We gave this the favorite nod but both boards made us really happy.
-Also the Capita Horrorscope could work too if you are on a budget.
+The Capita Ultrafear is one of Capita’s Jib boards and it’s the kind of board that makes everything easier.
+Also if you want a board that’s very similar in ride check out the Scott Stevens Pro which is spec’d the same but with a slightly different Tip/Tail and has cork in the sidewalls.
+Also, the Capita Horrorscope could work too if you are on a budget.
 It’s been since 2016 since we rode this.
-The 2017 and 2018 Capita Ultrafear has had some improvements to the core, topsheet and sidewalls making the overall flex to the board better and more dynamic.
+The 2017 and 2018 Capita Ultrafear has had some improvements to the core, top sheet, and sidewalls making the overall flex to the board better and more dynamic.

 Size: 153 and 151

 Conditions: Mostly good sierra snow with some harder patches.